Kidnapping of Jaycee Dugard: Pregnancy and children

 Almost three years into her captivity, the Garridos began to allow Dugard freedom from her handcuffs for periods, though they kept her locked in the bolted room.
 On Easter Sunday of 1994, they gave her cooked food for the first time.
 The couple informed Dugard that they believed that she was pregnant.
 Dugard, aged 13 at the time, had learned of the link between sex and pregnancy from television.
 Dugard watched television programs on childbirth in preparation for the birth of her first daughter, which occurred when Dugard was aged 14, on August 18, 1994.
-After the birth of her first daughter, Garrido raped Dugard less frequently, though he would nonetheless do so when he had taken drugs.
+After the birth of her first daughter, Garrido raped Dugard less frequently, though he would do so when he had taken drugs.

 The last time Garrido raped Dugard was the day her second daughter was conceived.
 Her second daughter was born when Dugard was 17, on November 13, 1997.
 Dugard took care of her daughters using information learned from television and worked to protect them from Garrido, who continued his enraged rants and lectures.

 Dugard coped with her continued captivity by planting flowers in a garden and homeschooling her daughters.
-At one point, Garrido informed Dugard that to pacify his wife, Dugard and her daughters were to address Nancy as their mother and that she was to teach her daughters that she (Dugard) was their older sister.
+At one point, Garrido informed Dugard that to pacify his wife, Dugard and her daughters were to address Nancy as their mother and that she was to teach her daughters that Dugard was their older sister.
 When Dugard and her daughters were eventually allowed to come into contact with other people, this fiction was continued.

 Garrido operated a print shop where Dugard acted as the graphic artist.
 Ben Daughdrill, a customer of Garrido's printing business, claimed that he met and spoke by telephone with Dugard and that she did excellent work.
 During this time, Dugard had access to the business phone and an email account.
 Another customer indicated that she never hinted to him about her childhood abduction or her true identity.
 Witnesses stated Dugard was seen in the Garrido household, and sometimes answered the front door to talk to people, but never stated there was a problem or attempted to leave.
 While the family kept to themselves, the girls were sometimes seen playing in the secondary backyard behind the house, where Dugard's living quarters are thought to have been located.

-The private area of the backyard included sheds (one of which was used as a recording studio in which Garrido recorded himself singing religious-themed and romantic country songs), two homemade tents, and what has been described as a camping-style shower and toilet.
+The private area of the backyard included sheds, one of which was used as a recording studio in which Garrido recorded himself singing religious-themed and romantic country songs, two homemade tents, and what has been described as a camping-style shower and toilet.
 The area was surrounded by tall trees and a 6 ft-high fence.
 An entrance to the secondary backyard was covered by trees and a tarpaulin.
 Privacy was enhanced by tents and outbuildings.
 Electricity was supplied by extension cords.
 The enclosure also housed a car that matched the description of the one used in the abduction.